 7. Fat Biking

-Fat biking is becoming more mainstream and if you’re unsure about its merits, you can always rent a fat bike and take it for a spring.
+Fat biking is becoming more mainstream and if you’re unsure about its merits, you can always rent a fat bike and take it for a ride.
 The basics?
 Fat bikes have wide rims, and low-pressure, oversized tires to help improve traction on snow-covered trails.
 Fat bikes are actually pretty easy to ride and handle, so you won’t necessarily need lessons, although guided trail rides can be a nice option.
 There are fat bike rentals across New Hampshire, including at Great Glen Trails and Bretton Woods.
 You can also find some awesome trails in the Mount Washington Valley and at events like FattyFest in Waterville Valley.
 You really don’t need anything special to wear beyond your typical winter jacket and ski pants.
 NHMagazine offers some helpful information to help you prepare for your next fat bike trip.

 8. Ice Fishing